Submit a CC&R Complaint

 The following steps are taken in pursuing compliance.

-Investigation of CC&R Violations - When the CC&R Compliance Representative receives a complaint regarding an apparent CC&R violation, or observes a possible violation, the following steps are taken:
+Investigation of CC&R Violations - When the CC&R Compliance Representative receives a concern regarding an apparent CC&R violation, or observes a possible violation, the following steps are taken:

 Determines which CC&R provision(s) applies to the parcel and subdivision unit.